hammerheim-game/hammerheim-rules/5-warbands.md

 with the ability to wield magic these are fearsome opponents Profile M WS BS S T W I A Ld
 4 3 3 3 3 1 2 1 7
-Weapons/Armour: A Shaman may be equipped with weapons and armour chosen from the Hobgoblin equipment list.
+Weapons/Armor: A Shaman may be equipped with weapons and armor chosen from the Hobgoblin equipment list.
 Skills: The Shaman may choose from Shooting, Academic & Speed when he gains a new skill.
 In addition, the Shaman